RSE-Sheffield/rsecon22-licensing/presentation.md

 Thanks for coming, thanks to the conference organisers, thanks to those who have advised me and, in advance, to the panel!

+# Not Legal Advice

+I'm not a legal professional and I can't advise on the law.

 # Panel Introductions

 # Copyright